K-PaaS/application-platform-guide-eng/install/service/mongodb.md

 ### <div id='3.1'> 3.1.
 Mongodb Service Broker Registration

-When Mongodb service pack deployment is completed, the application must first register the Mongodb service broker to use the service pack.
+When Mongodb service pack deployment is completed, you must first register the Mongodb service broker to use the service pack in the application.
 When registering a service broker, you must be logged in as a user who can register a service broker on an open cloud platform.

 - Check the list of service brokers.